theskumar/python-dotenv/README.md

 This is a first pass, will likely change.

-Put the `dotenv.py` file in the same folder on your server as the `.env` file and `manage.py`.
-Then you can add a config task to your local fabfile:
+Add a config task to your local fabfile, `dotenv_path` is the location of the absolute path of '.env' on the remote server.
 ```
 from fabric.api import task, local, env